 A cybercrime specialist, sometimes known as a computer security specialist, is an expert in using computer and digital forensics to help fight cybercrime.
 Depending on the position, educational requirements for these positions vary from a high school diploma to a bachelor's degree.
 Computer skills are also needed, and training is sometimes required.

-|Required Education||High school diploma, associate's or bachelor's degree|
+|Required Education||High school diploma; associate's or bachelor's degree|

-|Other Requirements||Computer skills,|
+|Other Requirements||Computer skills|

-|Projected Job Growth (2012-2022)*||37% for information security analysts, 2% for detectives and criminal investigators, 11% for private detectives and investigators|
+|Projected Job Growth (2016-2026)*||28% for information security analysts, 7% for police and detectives, 11% for private detectives and investigators|

-Source: *U.S. Bureau of Labor Statistics, **PayScale.com.
+Source: *U.S. Bureau of Labor Statistics

 Specializing in cybercrime allows cybercrime professionals to acquire skills in computer technology and digital forensics.
 Cybercrime specialists can expand their career by taking other positions, such as computer-digital examiner or computer systems specialist.
 Usually, no formal degree is required.
 Financial institutions, Internet providers, software developers, and other small to large businesses employ them.
 Government agencies, such as the Federal Bureau of Investigation (FBI) and the Department of Homeland Security, also employ detectives, investigators or agents specifically for cybercrime investigations.

 As technology evolves, the need for more Internet and computer security increases.
-According to the BLS, job growth for information security analysts is expected to increase faster than average from 2012 to 2022, at 37%, as companies - private and public - try to stay ahead of cybercrime.
-An increase of only two percent from 2012-2022 for detective and criminal investigator positions was forecasted from the BLS.
-The BLS predicts an 11% increase in job opportunities for private detectives and investigators from 2012 to 2022.
+According to the BLS, job growth for information security analysts is expected to increase much faster than average from 2016 to 2026, at 28%, as companies - private and public - try to stay ahead of cybercrime.
+An increase of 7% from 2016 to 2026 for police and detective positions was forecasted from the BLS.
+The BLS predicts an 11% increase in jobs for private detectives and investigators, from 2016 to 2026.